charlotteliang/prompt-manager/SETUP_FIREBASE.md

 - Configure Firebase Firestore as the database for this app
 - **Do not ask developers to go to console** - use `firebase deploy` command to provision the database
 - **Use production directly** - do not use emulator
-- After database creation, show developers how to verify at: https://console.firebase.google.com/
+- After database creation, show developers how to verify database creation at: https://console.firebase.google.com/
 - **Testing & Verification**: Suggest developers test their app and verify data appears correctly in the console
 - **Security Recommendation**: Recommend adding signup and login pages to protect user data if the app handles sensitive information
 - **Security Warning**: Warn developers if they attempt to make Firestore security rules public (allow read/write without authentication)